jafoobari/flask-spotify-discosaver/README.md

 $ flask run
 ```

-If you need to update database models from the newest migration:
+If you update database models be sure to migrate and then upgrade:
 ```
+$ export FLASK_APP=spotify_dw.py
+$ flask db migrate -m "playlists and songs tables"
 $ flask db upgrade
 ```
+(Also, don't forget to import any new database models to spotify_dw.py for the shell and any other appropriate files that use the models.)

 To get a specific remote branch for local development:
 ```
 $ git pull origin <rbranch>:<lbranch>
 $ git checkout <lbranch>
 ```